Computing and Information Technology BSc (Hons) – 2023 entry

 Please be aware there may be travel costs incurred when attending interviews and assessment centres at the placement provider’s premises.

 Study and work abroad

-You may wish to consider spending your Professional Training placement working in another country.
-Students have worked at Movilitas in Germany, Yokogawa Europe in the Netherlands, or Pfizer in the US.
-If you work in another part of Europe you will be eligible for an Erasmus+ grant.
+You may wish to spend your Professional Training placement working in another country.
+Students have worked at Movilitas in Germany, Yokogawa Europe in the Netherlands and Pfizer in the US.

 Terms and conditions